Thomas C. Hindman: Secession

 Throughout his political career, Hindman had supported slavery, the right of slaveholders to take their slaves to other territories, and the belief that the Union could only be preserved if slavery was allowed.
 He also supported the resumption of the international slave trade, which had been outlawed in the United States.
 In the election for Speaker of the United States House of Representatives in 1859, Hindman joined other southern Democrats in opposing the candidacy of Republican John Sherman.
 Sherman had signed a compendium accompanying an anti-slavery book by Hinton Rowan Helper, and in January 1860, Hindman made a speech titled "That Black Republican Bible – The Helper Book" in opposition to Sherman.
 Hindman's speech was popular in the south, and Republican William Pennington was elected instead of Sherman.

-In Congress, Hindman supported a canal to bypass a blockage on the Red River of the South; proposed a decrease in public land cost, supported a railroad from Memphis, Tennessee to Albuquerque, New Mexico; and proposed converting the Little Rock Arsenal into an educational facility.
+In Congress, Hindman supported a canal to bypass a blockage on the Red River of the South; proposed a decrease in public land cost; supported a railroad from Memphis, Tennessee to Albuquerque, New Mexico; and proposed converting the Little Rock Arsenal into an educational facility.
 Hindman was not a delegate to the 1860 Charleston Democratic National Convention, where a major split in the Democratic Party occurred.
 The split was bad enough that another convention had to be held in Baltimore.
-Disagreement over who would be the Arkansas delegation to the Baltimore convention occurred, with a duel being threatened between Hindman and Dr. William Hooper, which did not proceed when Hindman declined as he did not consider Hooper to be his equal.
+There was disagreement over who would be in the Arkansas delegation to the Baltimore convention; a threatened duel between Hindman and Dr. William Hooper did not proceed when Hindman declined as he did not consider Hooper to be his equal.
 The Baltimore convention completed the split of the Democratic Party.
 Some of the party supported Stephen A. Douglas, while others supported John C. Breckinridge.
 Hindman supported Breckenridge, who was viewed as the stronger pro-slavery candidate.
 While Breckenridge carried Arkansas, Republican Abraham Lincoln won the election nationwide.
-Hindman viewed the election of Lincoln as meaning that slavery was no longer safe, supporting secession while knowing that it could lead to civil war.
+Hindman viewed the election of Lincoln as meaning that slavery was no longer safe, and supported secession while knowing that it could lead to civil war.
+With the political situation volatile, Hindman and Edward W. Gantt made speeches to the Arkansas General Assembly that DeBlack refers to as inflammatory.